NqobileMsibi/ETL-with-airflow/README.md

 - Loading transformed data into dimension and fact tables

 Action: To implement the pipeline, I first set up a GCP Cloud Composer instance for Airflow and connected it to a Cloud SQL Postgres database.
 I configured Cloud Storage buckets for staging and created Airflow DAGs to automate ETL jobs with Spark on Dataproc.
-The Spark jobs cleaned and joined the CSV files into analytics-ready Parquet files that I then loaded into the PostgresSQL data warehouse structured per the star schema.
+The Spark jobs cleaned and joined the CSV files into analytics-ready csv files that I then loaded into the PostgresSQL data warehouse structured per the star schema.
 I also added data quality checks in the DAGs.

 Result: The implemented solution automated the ETL process from end to end.
 Key outputs included: